locple/LCDI2C_Multilingual/README.md

 |**LCDI2C_RussianLatin_Symbols**|**LCDI2C_RussianLatin**|Degree (°), Euro (€)|
 |   **LCDI2C_Russian_Symbols**  |   **LCDI2C_Russian**  |Degree (°), Euro (€)|

-### Classes for printing both the language available in LCD's ROM and customized language in LCD's CGRAM
+### Classes for the language built in ROM and the customized language created in CGRAM
-*Choose the following classes if you need support for Vietnamese (not built in ROM) in addition to the above base class*
+*Choose the following classes if you need support for Vietnamese (not available in any ROM) in addition to the above base class*
 |               Class              |        Base class     |    Vietnamese    |
 |:--------------------------------:|:---------------------:|:----------------:|
 |       **LCDI2C_Vietnamese**      |   **LCDI2C_Generic**  |:heavy_check_mark:|